slarda/harness/rest_spec.md

 # Auth-Server API (Private)

-The Auth-Server is a microservice that Harness uses to manage `User` resources and the routes and resources they are authorized to access.
-It is secured with connection security no TLS or Auth itself is required and no client is provided since only the Harness Rest-Server needs to access it directly.
+The Auth-Server is a microservice that Harness uses to manage `User` and `Permission` resources.
+Any holder of a "bearer-token" is a `User` and the `User` may have many permissions, which are the routes and resources they are authorized to access.

+The Auth-Server is secured with connection level security no TLS or Auth itself is required and no SDK is provided since only the Harness Rest-Server needs to access it directly.

 | HTTP Verb | URL | Request Body | Response Code | Response Body | Function |
 | --- | --- | :---  | :---  | :---  | :--- |